feelpp/feelpp/README.md

-* Introduction
+## Introduction
 Feel++ is a C++ library for arbitrary order Galerkin methods (e.g. finite and spectral element methods ) continuous or discontinuous in 1D 2D and 3D.
 The objectives of this framework is quite ambitious; ambitions which could be express in various ways such as :
  - the creation of a versatile mathematical kernel solving easily problems using different techniques thus allowing testing and comparing methods, e.g. cG versus dG,
  - the creation of a small and manageable library which shall nevertheless encompass a wide range of numerical methods and techniques,
  - build mathematical software that follows closely the mathematical abstractions associated with partial differential equations (PDE)
  - the creation of a library entirely in C++ allowing to create C++ complex and typically multi-physics applications such as fluid-structure interaction or mass transport in haemodynamic

-SOme basic installation procedure are available in the INSTALL.org file.
+Some basic installation procedure are available in the INSTALL.org file.

-* Features
+## Features
  - 1D 2D and 3D (including high order) geometries and also lower topological dimension 1D(curve) in 2D and 3D or 2D(surface) in 3D
  - continuous and discontinuous arbitrary order Galerkin Methods in 1D, 2D and 3D including finite and spectral element methods
  - domain specific embedded language in C++ for variational formulations